Bronco Horvath: Career

 He played most of the next six seasons with the Rochester Americans of the American Hockey League (AHL).
 He was among the league's scoring leaders for several seasons.
 With his best statistical season coming in 1964-65 when he scored 106 points (38 goals 68 assists) in 72 games.
 As he led the team to a Calder cup victory over the Hershey Bears 4 games to 1.
 He would help the team claim the Calder cup two more times in 1965–66 and 1967–68.
 He was a great player maker who had a soft touch when the puck was on his stick.

 With the increased demand for players with the NHL expansion in 1967, Horvath found himself back in the league with the Minnesota North Stars.
 At mid-season of that year he returned to the Rochester Americans and helped lead them to the championship.
 He would finish his career with Rochester and ultimately retired from playing in 1970.
 Horvath continued to produce until the very end of his career, and finished his AHL career with 263 goals and 484 assists for 747 points in 666 regular-season games.
 He recorded 542 of those points with the Rochester Americans ranking third all-time in franchise scoring.
-Horvath was inducted as an charter member of the Rochester Americans Hall of Fame in 1986.
+Horvath was inducted as a charter member of the Rochester Americans Hall of Fame in 1986.

-Post playing career
+Post-playing career

 He became coach of the London Knights of the OHL, from 1971 to 1972.
 He moved to South Yarmouth, Massachusetts, when he was named coach of the Cape Cod Cubs, an expansion team in the Eastern Hockey League, in 1972.
 He coached the Cubs to a regular-season divisional championship and a sweep of their first-round playoff series with the Long Island Ducks before a powerful Syracuse Blazers team ended Cape Cod's league championship hopes.
 Horvath returned as coach for the 1973–74 season with the Cubs, who were charter members of the new North American Hockey League, but was fired after the team got off to a slow start.
 His last coaching job was a brief stint at Dennis-Yarmouth Regional High School.
 He resided on Cape Cod, where he spent most his time golfing even trying to on the senior PGA tour however he could not get a sponsor.
 Also remaining in touch with his former Uke teammates.

 Horvath was inducted in the AHL Hall of Fame in 2015, and the Ukrainian Sports Hall of Fame in 2019.

 He died on December 17, 2019, in Hyannis, Massachusetts.
-He survived by his second wife Shelly, his son Mark,four great grandchildren and one great grandchild.
+He survived by his second wife Shelly, his son Mark, four great grandchildren and one great grandchild.

 In 2023 he would be named one of the top 100 best Bruins players of all time.